nicholasfelixwilliams/alchemyql/README.md

 | default_limit | int | None | Default number of records that can be returned in 1 query |
 | max_limit | int | None | Maximum number of records that can be returned in 1 query |

 **NOTE:** if you do not specify include_fields or exclude_fields it will default expose all fields.

+**NOTE:** if you specify query=False, then all filtering & ordering & pagination is disabled.
+This is for the case where a table should only be available via a relationship

 **Filtering Options:**